fbpx

 Understanding River Etiquette

 Sharing the river responsibly ensures everyone has an epic time.
 Always avoid littering—pack out what you pack in.
+Wear retaining straps on hats and sunglasses to ensure they don’t become trash in the river.
 Be mindful of your noise level to preserve the tranquil nature setting and respect other river users.
 When encountering other boats, kayakers, or wildlife, maintain a safe distance and navigate crowded areas calmly and courteously.
 Understanding and practicing good river etiquette not only protects the environment but also enhances safety for everyone on the water.

 Common Rafting Terms